ArionMiles/ArionMiles.github.io/content/about.md

 Outside of classes I am working on my skills as a fullstack developer, learning new stuff, and love to build solutions to real life problems using programming.

-I'm currently looking for Software Engineering internships.
-If you have some work for me, you can reach out to me at `kanishk@arionmiles.me`
+I'm currently looking for full-time Junior Software Engineering roles.
+If you'd like to chat, you can reach out to me at `kanishk@arionmiles.me`

 You can see my resume [here](/pdfs/resume.pdf).

 # Projects

-[diomedes](https://diomedes.in/) Get an email as soon as a movie starts ticket sales on BookMyShow in a theater near you
+[diomedes](https://github.com/ArionMiles/diomedes) Get an email as soon as a movie starts ticket sales on BookMyShow in a theater near you

 [gobms](https://github.com/ArionMiles/gobms) An unofficial API wrapper for BookMyShow.com written in Go